arjunkalburgi/CMPUT379ASSIGNMENT2/README.txt

 	The Makefile is all abstracted by each dependency (/dependencies) except for clientConnectAndTalk and serverConnectAndTalk as they contain the main and vital functionality.

 HOW IT DOESN'T WORK (MAKEFILE):
-	In the server, -n entries and -f statefile options are actually not implemented due to time constraints (discussed later) In the client, the keyfile is disregarded.
+	In the server, -n entries and -f statefile options are actually not implemented due to time constraints.
+	In the client, the keyfile is disregarded.

 HOW IT WORKS (CLIENTCONNECTANDTALK):